MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-connect-tools.md

 ## Connecting to a Premium workspace

-Workspaces assigned to a capacity have a connection string in URL format like this,
+Workspaces assigned to a capacity have a connection string in URL format.
+For example:

 `powerbi://api.powerbi.com/v1.0/[tenant name]/[workspace name]`.

 Applications connecting to the workspace use the URL as if it were an Analysis Services server name.
-For example,
+For example:

 `powerbi://api.powerbi.com/v1.0/contoso.com/Sales Workspace`.

 Users with UPNs in the same tenant (not B2B) can replace the tenant name with `myorg`.
+For example:

-For example, `powerbi://api.powerbi.com/v1.0/myorg/Sales Workspace`.
+`powerbi://api.powerbi.com/v1.0/myorg/Sales Workspace`.

 B2B users must specify their organization UPN in tenant name.
-For example,
+For example:

 `powerbi://api.powerbi.com/v1.0/fabrikam.com/Sales Workspace`.

 > [!NOTE]